Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Varying Case

-which implies that the asymptotic convergence rate is at least $\mathcal{O}(1/t)$ (independent of $\kappa$).
-This reasoning captures the case where the isolated minimum at the origin is degenerate.
-In that case, we can add a small regularization of the type $\epsilon |x|^2/2$, where $\epsilon >0$ is small.
-The convergence rate is then of the order $\mathcal{O}(1/t)$ and is not affected by the size of the parameter $\epsilon$.
+which implies that the convergence rate is at least $\mathcal{O}(1/t)$ for any fixed function $f$ that has non-degenerate isolated local minima (the minima can have an arbitrarily small curvature).
+We believe that this provides useful insights for the case where the isolated minimum at the origin is degenerate.
+For example, given a function with an isolated minimum that is degenerate, we can add a regularization of the type $\epsilon |x|^2/2$, where $\epsilon>0$ is small.
+The bound (54) applies to the resulting regularized function, and implies a convergence rate of the order $\mathcal{O}(1/t)$.

+It is important to notice that the results in this section are stated in terms of the distance between the current iterate and the optimizer, i.e., $|(q(t)-x^*,p(t))|$.
+In the case of smooth and convex functions, this yield the following bound on the function value:

+provided that the algorithm is initialized with $p(0)=0$.
+Thus, our analysis recovers the well-known optimal rate $\mathcal{O}(1/t^2)$ (in terms of function value) for smooth and convex functions.